sbaaihamza/kaggle_predict_future_sales/README.md

 # I. Exploratory Data Analysis
-information can be found in  2 EDA notebooks
+Information can be found in  2 EDA notebooks

 # II.
 Feature Engineering
-information can be found in feature_eng  notebook
+Information can be found in feature_eng  notebook

 # III.
 Cross validations
-information can be found in function define within feature_eng  notebook called get_cv_idxs()
+Information can be found in function define within feature_eng  notebook called get_cv_idxs()

 # IV.
 Training methods:
-information can be found in tuning_lgb and tuning_xgb notebook
+Information can be found in tuning_lgb and tuning_xgb notebook

 # V. Ensembling
-information can be found in ensemble notebook
+Information can be found in ensemble notebook